-PIPs have replaced the Disability Living Allowance (DLA) for people between the age of 16 and 64.
-The change was made in 2013 and the UK Government intend that everyone currently receiving DLA will be re-assessed for PIP by the autumn of 2017.
-The assessment criteria are more stringent for PIP than DLA.
+PIP has replaced the Disability Living Allowance (DLA) for people aged 16 and over and who have not reached State Pension age.
+The change was made in 2013 and the UK Government intend that everyone currently receiving DLA will be re-assessed for PIP.
+The assessment criteria is more stringent for PIP than DLA.
 If you are on DLA and your circumstances change you may like to talk to us before making a PIP application.

 • Aged 16 and over and have not reached State Pension age

 • Be a UK resident and be lawfully resident